 Sometimes I just wanted time for myself, but that’s not possible with someone right next to you every day.
 Besides, we often had discussions about how messy the room was, something that today will be alarming due to the pandemic that the whole world is experiencing with the spread of COVID-19.

-Those bad experiences that many of us have had on our travels by staying in college dorms and student residences should have been left behind.
-Hard as it may be to believe, living in a foreign country in college dorms or student residences is not a paradise.
+Those bad experiences that many of us have had on our travels by staying in college dorms should have been left behind.
+Hard as it may be to believe, living in a foreign country in college dorms is not a paradise.

 The quality of the rooms is often very poor, and bad experiences with your roommates are usual, like insults, arguments, and awkward moments, among others.
 These details are often overlooked, plus the fact that this lack of privacy, space, and control dramatically affects the possibility that you may not be able to share with your family and friends in the way that you would like.

-After this, I realized that I would never stay in a college dorm or student housing again.
-However, these things change dramatically when you share a flat.
+After this, I realized that I would never stay in a college dorm again.
+However, these things change dramatically when you share a flat during your Erasmus+.
 Not only will you enjoy your privacy and intimacy by not having to share your room with strangers, but you will also be able to have control over your room and your things which means you will have everything clean and safe.

 Best of all, you’ll be living in a centric location, means you’ll have quicker access to the best attractions each country has to offer and you’ll be able to do so with a large community of foreign students, always accompanied by the best support the service can offer, who will help you before, during and after your stay whenever you want.